 Stage Who does it Description 1 Person travelling Complete the form AB644 - Overseas Travel Briefing and Debriefing for personal travel; or the AA062 - Overseas Visit Authority for official travel .
 Send relevant form to their Security Officer as soon as they plan to travel.
 Contact the relevant agency Security Officer for specific compartmented briefings (if applicable).
-2 Security Conduct an overseas travel briefing with the person travelling.
-Officer Complete the pre-travel Security Officer section of form AB644.
+2 Security Officer Conduct an overseas travel briefing with the person travelling.
+Complete the pre-travel Security Officer section of form AB644.
 Confirm that the person travelling has had required compartment briefings.
 3 Person travelling Obtain travel advice for the country(ies) being visited or transited through from the Department of Foreign Affairs and Trade (DFAT) Smartraveller website.

 Stage Who does it Description 4 Security Officer Record travel details in the Security Register.
 Retain the completed form AB644 (for private travel) or AA062 (for official travel).
 Conduct a more detailed briefing if: 1) the person travelling has a high level of access; DFAT has issued a Consular Travel Advisory Notice or Bulletin for countries being visited or transited through; or 3) the person is travelling with a Defence or Defence Industry Security Program laptop or Portable Electronic Device (PED) (also referred to as a Mobility Device), and is not protected by a Laissez-Passer (refer Definitions below.)
-Officer and the title of the ti If there are any contact or security concerns the Security Officer or the traveller are to submit an online XP188 with attached form AB644 (private) or AA062 (official) If relevant, report any change of circumstances to AGSVA via the myClearance portal.
+5 Security Officer and Traveller If there are any contact or security concerns the Security Officer or the traveller are to submit an online XP188 with attached form AB644 (private) or AB644 (private) or